puls369ar/kili-kia/README.md

 ## Slide 10: Visual Highlights
 - Add high-quality images or a short video from past adventures or training sessions to leave a lasting impression.

+# PPT Design
+I don't see what can be the design of the PPT

+[Video](https://www.youtube.com/watch?v=RJDpRUKwaNo`) explaining how to create nice transitions in PPT